-The Community Council (hereafter referred to as "Council") of the Nebraska Information Technology Commission (hereafter referred to as "Commission") is an advisory committee of the Commission composed of representatives from rural and community IT development, local governments and libraries, telehealth, resource providers, and other focus areas as deemed appropriate by the Community Council and the NITC.
+The Community Council (hereafter referred to as "Council") of the Nebraska Information Technology Commission (hereafter referred to as "Commission") is a 22-member advisory committee of the Commission composed of representatives from rural and community IT development, local governments and libraries, and telehealth.
 The Council was originally formed by Executive Order 97-7 in November 1997 to identify, prioritize, and coordinate user needs with respect to community information technology.
 The Community Council first met on January 30, 1998.